Feed on

 “Some health conditions require medical clearance before proceeding with massage.
 To find out more, give me a call to see what might fall under the category of high risk.”

-Is deep tissue work safe during pregnancy?
+Is deep tissue massage safe during pregnancy?

 How often should I receive massage while I am pregnant?